Skip to content ↓

 Our curriculum has been developed to meet the national curriculum, and we have selected some of our programmes of study that we recognise to be challenging, age progressive and reflective of preparing children for their next key stage of study.

-As a school in Our Lady of Walsingham Catholic Trust we aim to deliver outstanding educational, spiritual and moral outcomes for all children regardless of their faith or backgrounds within an ethos based on full inclusion, high expectations, innovation, outstanding teaching and learning, and a relentless focus on the needs and potential of every child.
+As a school of Our Lady of Walsingham Catholic Trust, we aim to deliver outstanding educational, spiritual and moral outcomes for all children regardless of their faith or backgrounds within an ethos based on full inclusion, high expectations, innovation, outstanding teaching and learning, and a relentless focus on the needs and potential of every child.
 Our vision is that our school has a reputation for excellence in the local Newmarket community and beyond.

 We work together to support the mental wellbeing of all our children and use our Gospel Values to teach children respect and care for one another and their world.
 We work to develop children’s independent learning skills, resilience and curiosity.
 We encourage children to aim high and to progress in their learning.
-Children are rewarded for their personal progress and achievement, recognising that children learn at different pace.
+Children are rewarded for their personal progress and achievement, recognising that children learn at a different pace.

 Where children need support to make progress, we provide a range of educational and pastoral support.
 We focus on creating a safe learning space for children to feel welcomed, encouraged and supported to study.
 We believe that children need to make the best progress that they are able to achieve and so we aim to maximise opportunities for them to achieve their absolute potential through our approach.

 We have worked hard to ensure the curriculum is relevant, robust and appropriate for all our children.
-Pupils are encouraged from an early age to evaluate their work and celebrate achievement Learning outside the classroom is considered an important part of delivering the curriculum.
+Pupils are encouraged from an early age to evaluate their work and celebrate achievement.
+Learning outside the classroom is considered an important part of delivering the curriculum.
 We use our outdoor spaces to promote exploration and learning.

 As a Catholic School, our faith and Gospel teachings permeate and enrich our school day, creating a calm space to learn, grow in independence and achieve.